survivejs/react-book/manuscript/01_webpack_compared.md

 In practice, you would have many small tasks for various purposes, such as building the project.
 The example shows how these tasks are constructed.
 An important part of the power of Grunt is that it hides a lot of the wiring from you.
 Taken too far, this can get problematic, though.
 It can become hard to thoroughly understand what's going on under the hood.

-T> Note that [grunt-webpack](https://www.npmjs.com/package/grunt-webpack) plugin allows you to use Webpack in a Grunt environment.
+T> Note that the [grunt-webpack](https://www.npmjs.com/package/grunt-webpack) plugin allows you to use Webpack in a Grunt environment.
 You can leave the heavy lifting to Webpack.

 ## Gulp